Gjin Bua Shpata: Name

 His name Gjin, a common Albanian given name.
 The word spata, in Albanian shpatë, pl. shpata, 'sword'.
 Hammond thus believes that he was called "John the Sword".
 Spatha being a type of Roman sword.

 Life

 Gjin was born in the first half of the 14th century.
-His father was Pjetër Bua Shpata, an Albanian noble, whilst his mother remains unknown.
-She may have a member of the Bua clan.
+His father was Pjetër Bua, an Albanian noble, whilst his mother remains unknown.

 Early Reign

 In 1358, some Albanian commanders overran Epirus, Acarnania and Aetolia, and subsequently established two principalities under their leaders, Shpata and Pjetër Losha.

 Nikephoros II Orsini launched a campaign against the invading Albanians, and also faced with the threat of Radoslav Hlapen to the north, he negotiated with Simeon Uroš, presumably to prevent Simeon's Albanian allies from supporting the Albanians in Epirus.
 The negotiations were thwarted by Nikephoros' death fighting the Albanians at Acheloos (1359).

 In 1360, Simeon Uroš, the titular Serbian Emperor, in an attempt to avoid conflict with the Albanians and as an acknowledgement of their military strength decided to leave the areas of Arta and Aetolia to Shpata and Losha.